What is Saffron?

 Saffron is a healing spice which is used in top restaurants around the world, by experimental cooks, and also those who enjoy it saffron for its medicinal health benefits.

 Where does Saffron come from?

-Types of Iranian Saffron?
+Types of Persian Saffron?

-Here are the types of Iranian Saffron
+Here are the types of Persian Saffron

 - SARGOL: In farsi, this is known as "top of the flower", it is the very tip trim of the Saffron thread.
 Sargol is all-red in color, however, the stigma is shorter and often contains some crumbs.

-- SUPER NEGIN: The most expensive type of Saffron is Super Negin.
+- SUPER NEGIN: The most expensive type of saffron is Super Negin.
 The saffron threads are longer, and trimmed perfectly to eliminate any yellow style.
 Super Negin is all-red in color and contains little to no crumbs.

 - NEGIN: Similar to the Super Negin saffron, negin also has long threads.
 The primary difference is that Negin saffron still contains some yellow style which increases the weight.